Rocasaurus

 Rocasaurus (meaning "General Roca lizard") is a genus of titanosaurian sauropod that lived in South America.
 Rocasaurus was discovered in Argentina in 2000, within the Allen Formation which is dated to be middle Campanian to early Maastrichtian in age (75 to 70 million years ago in the Late Cretaceous).
 This genus grew up to 8 m long, making it one of the smaller sauropods.
 It seems to be closely related to saltasaurid dinosaurs, like Saltasaurus and Neuquensaurus.
 The type species, Rocasaurus muniozi, was formally described by Leonardo Salgado and Azpilicueta in 2000.
-New specimens were described in 2021.